Remarks on Galilean electromagnetism

-Thirdly, and most importantly, as was shown in the previous section, eqs. (\ref{EL}) hold invariant under transformations which link an inertial frame of reference to those moving with constant accelerations of order up to $2\ell-1$.
-In particular, given a solution to (\ref{EL}) describing homogeneous electric and magnetic fields in a vacuum \be E_i (t,x)=\alpha_i, \qquad H_i (t,x)=\beta_i, \qquad \rho (t,x)=0, \qquad j_i (t,x)=0, \ee where $\alpha_i$, $\beta_i$ are constant vectors, the transformations yield another solutions to the same equations \be E_i (t,x)=\alpha_i, \qquad H_i (t,x)=\beta_i+t^{n-1} \gamma_i, \qquad \rho (t,x)=0, \qquad j_i (t,x)=0, \ee where $\gamma_i$ is a constant vector, $t$ is the temporal variable, and $n=1,\dots,2\ell$.
+Third, as was shown in the previous section, eqs. (\ref{EL}) hold invariant under a transformation which links an inertial frame of reference to that moving with a constant acceleration of order up to $2\ell-1$.
+In particular, given a solution to (\ref{EL}) describing constant homogeneous electric and magnetic fields in a vacuum \be E_i (t,x)=\alpha_i, \qquad H_i (t,x)=\beta_i, \qquad \rho (t,x)=0, \qquad j_i (t,x)=0, \ee where $\alpha_i$, $\beta_i$ are arbitrary vectors, the transformations yield another solutions to the same equations \be E_i (t,x)=\alpha_i, \qquad H_i (t,x)=\beta_i+t^{n-1} \gamma_i, \qquad \rho (t,x)=0, \qquad j_i (t,x)=0, \ee where $\gamma_i$ is an arbitrary vector, $t$ is the temporal variable, and $n=1,\dots,2\ell$.
 Furthermore, $t^{n-1}$ in (\ref{PR1}) can actually be replaced with an arbitrary function $f(t)$, for example, $e^t$ (see below).
-An exponential growth over time of a magnetic field strength in the direction specified by a vector $\gamma_i$ in an empty space is clearly an unphysical phenomenon pointing at potential dynamical instability.
-Similar situation takes place in the presence of sources.
+An exponential growth over time of a magnetic field strength in the direction specified by a vector $\gamma_i$ in an empty space is certainly an unphysical phenomenon pointing at potential dynamical instability of the system.
+The fact that the magnetic field strength can grow unbounded and yet it does not contribute to the conserved energy (\ref{CE}) calls for a better understanding of count of physical degrees of freedom in phase space.
+A natural way to proceed is to implement the constrained dynamics analysis for the Lagrangian formulations in \cite{FHHO,BBM,HHO,BGK,FNG}.
+The key point is to understand whether there is a propagating degree of freedom supporting the magnetic field strength.\footnote{The author thanks an anonymous reviewer for calling his attention to this fact.}